 2. Evaluate the physical condition of the facilities, equipment and instrumentation.
 Determine if the facility is appropriate for its intended use and adverse conditions (i.e., radiation levels, temperature, lighting, industrial hygiene hazards, etc.) that may hamper the performance of the workers are minimized.

-(a) Verify that equipment and instrumentation are operable, calibrated, source checked, and maintained as specified in the procedures.
+(a) Verify that equipment and instrumentation are operable, calibrated, source checked, and maintained as specified in the licensee’s procedures.
 Where appropriate, verify that the alarm/trip setpoints are correctly set to meet the requirements of the technical specifications or regulatory requirements.

-(b) Review the use of computers and software used to perform selected tasks.
-Review the technical evaluation to ensure the software is appropriate for its intended use.
+(b) Review the licensee’s use of computers and software used to perform selected tasks.
+Review the licensee’s technical evaluation to ensure the software is appropriate for its intended use.
 Verify that the computer software has been verified and validated.

 (c) Perform direct observation of the calibration of selected equipment and instruments.
 Verify that the proper materials, as specified in the procedure, are being used to perform the calibration.
 If radioactive sources are being used, are they properly transported, handled, used, controlled, and stored in accordance with approved plant procedures.
-Is the process in accordance with the ALARA program?
+Is the process in accordance with the plant’s ALARA program?

 3. Verify that there is an adequate supply of spare parts and materials needed to maintain the equipment and instruments.